Stupid Simple IRAC

 You’re stating principles or major premises that your argument will be based on.
 Equip only what you will need to get through the issue rather than dumping everything you know about the subject.

-3. Beautiful rule statements alone won’t get you far.
-Don’t obsess over them to the detriment of other components of IRAC, particularly issues.
+4. That said, beautiful rule statements alone won’t get you far.
+Don’t spend half your essay time making them sound perfect or memory dumping them to the detriment of other components of IRAC, particularly issues.

 Application (Analysis)